ApplicationCraft/applicationcraft.com/source/blog/articles/2012/11/welcome-to-the-all-new-application-craft.html.markdown

 ---
-title: Welcome to the all New ApplicationCraft.com
+title: Welcome to the all New ApplicationCraft
 tags: resources, documentation, website
-date: 2012-11-15
+date: 2012-11-16
 class_name: blog
 full_width: true
 ---